sally14/sally14.github.io/index.md

 ## Previous work

-On previous projects, I created biomedical named entity recognition systems for a startup called Posos which led to [this](https://github.com/sally14/NLPBasics/blob/master/Report/report.pdf) synthesis about deep learning and NLP basics, and wrote a [langage model script with Tensorflow](https://github.com/sally14/language-model-ENSAE) for a NLP course at ENSAE
+On previous projects, I created biomedical named entity recognition systems for a startup called Posos which led to [this](https://github.com/sally14/NLPBasics/blob/master/Report/report.pdf) synthesis about deep learning and NLP basics, and wrote a [langage model script with Tensorflow](https://github.com/sally14/language-model-ENSAE) for a NLP course at ENSAE.